-Philippines sweetens rules on Reits with lower public float, tax perks
+Philippines sweetens rules on REITs with lower public float, tax perks

 You are here

-PHILIPPINE real estate investment trust (Reit) companies will be allowed to maintain control of their firms and enjoy tax breaks under revised government rules to attract fresh capital to sustain property market growth, authorities said on Monday.
+[MANILA] Philippine real estate investment trust (REIT) companies will be allowed to maintain control of their firms and enjoy tax breaks under revised government rules to attract fresh capital to sustain property market growth, authorities said on Monday.

 "We democratise wealth by opening access for thousands of small investors wanting to be shareholders in secure and profitable real estate projects," Finance Secretary Carlos Dominguez said in a speech.

-Ayala Land, among the Philippines' top property firms, said last year it was looking to list a US$500 million Reit, but it did not say when.
+Ayala Land Inc, among the Philippines' top property firms, said last year it was looking to list a US$500 million REIT, but it did not say when.

 Ayala Land is a unit of Ayala Corp, the Philippines' oldest conglomerate, which has interests ranging from retail, wind and solar energy and telecoms to banking, healthcare, automotives and utilities.

-The South-east Asian nation's property sector is among the most vibrant in the region, with its office segment driven by business process outsourcing and online gambling, while retail continues to grow despite competition from e-commerce.
-REUTERS
+The Southeast Asian nation's property sector is among the most vibrant in the region, with its office segment driven by business process outsourcing and online gambling, while retail continues to grow despite competition from e-commerce.